 Cold Start Conditions

-- Specifying low-temperature NBR (TR10 = −40°C) or HNBR for Arctic service
+- Specifying low-temperature NBR (TR10 = −40°C) or HNBR for arctic service

-- Increasing squeeze by 2–3% to compensate for reduced conformability
+- Increasing squeeze by 2–3% to compensate for reduced conformability at cold temperature

-- Using softer compounds (60 Shore A) for low-pressure seals in cold climates
+- Using softer compounds (60 Shore A) for low-pressure seals in cold climates where friction must remain low during cold start

 High-Temperature Operation

-- Hardening and cracking (oxidative degradation)
+- Hardening and cracking (oxidative degradation — compound becomes brittle)

 - Loss of elastic recovery (compression set >50%)

-- Leakage after cooldown cycles
+- Leakage after cooldown cycles (thermal cycling reveals permanent set)

 Contamination and Abrasion Resistance

 Hydraulic systems are rarely perfectly clean.
 Particulate contamination from wear debris, dust ingress, and fluid degradation products accelerates O-ring abrasion.
-Harder compounds (80–90 Shore A) resist abrasive wear better than soft compounds.
-Polyurethane seals outperform NBR in abrasive conditions but have limited high-temperature capability.

-For severe contamination, consider:
+For severe contamination:

-- Wiper seals upstream of the O-ring
+- Wiper seals upstream of the O-ring to remove particles before they reach the primary seal

-- More frequent maintenance intervals
+- More frequent maintenance intervals proportional to contamination severity

 Quality Control and Traceability